 Using the Subselection tool.
 When you click a line with the Subselection tool, you can see the object's anchor points.
-When you click a specific anchor point with the Subselection tool, you select only that point.
+In the image to the right, both objects were selected by surrounding them with a selection rectangle; you can see all the objects' points and curves.